Building Cost Calculator — South Africa

 - Land — The purchase price of the stand or erf is entirely separate.

 - Professional fees — Architect fees typically range from 10–22% of the construction cost.
-Engineer fees, quantity surveyor fees, and project manager fees add further.
+Engineer, quantity surveyor, and project manager fees add further.

-- NHBRC enrolment — The National Home Builders Registration Council requires builders to enrol new residential projects.
+- NHBRC enrolment — Required for new residential projects.
 Fees are calculated on build cost.

 - Municipal plan approval — Building plan submission and approval fees vary by municipality.